1. What is discipline like at Cheney?

 34. What is the biggest challenge going forward?

-Aside from a global pandemic, we are pleased we have every child in learning.
+Aside from a global pandemic, we are pleased we have every child learning.

 35. How do you manage behaviour?

-We want to mke it easy for students to make the right choice and hard to make the wrong choice.
-There is a discipline code in place, which I mentioned earlier.
+We want to make it easy for students to make the right choice and hard to make the wrong choice.
+There is a discipline code in place.
+See our Behaviour page for more details.

 36. What are the teachers like?

 We have great teachers here, it is a great place to work, a real community where we want the best for each child.
 You can meet many of our teachers by taking a tour of our subject pages.